ndaman/mechanicsofmaterials/docs/exam 1/lecture2.md

 ## example

-Calculate the stresses for elements in last week's lecture:
-- Stress in the workpiece
-- Stress in the vise screw
-- Stress in the pinboard
-- Stress in St. Peter's Cross
+Calculate the average shear stress in the pin connecting the two legs in "St. Peter's Cross" from the leg vise example.